-Almost all businesses, institutions and governments rely on computer networks to perform tasks that are central to their goals.
+A systems analyst ensures that businesses, institutions and governments can rely on computer networks to perform tasks that are central to their goals.
 Consequently, most of these organizations rely on computer systems analysts to design, manage and modify their computer networks to perform very specific tasks.

 Depending on the needs of the organization or business, systems analysts may either design and develop new computer systems or reconfigure existing hardware and software programs to perform new or unique functions.
 Sometimes the systems analysts who build a new computer system from scratch are called system architects.